 - On 1 August 2021 Gateway One was adopted, which introduces new Government planning guidance for fire safety in relation to high rise buildings (18m+).
 The guidance requires the submission of a Fire Statement in support of planning applications relating to high rise development.
 The applicant has submitted a Fire statement form.
 The London Fire Brigade has been consulted and no objections was raised.
 LFB has required that an undertaking as required by Part B5 of the current Building Regulations Approved Document B should be given by the applicant that access for fire appliances and adequate water supplies for firefighting purposes should be provided. therefore, and informative regarding the above-mention Building Regulation will be added. - The existing fire access strategy for the site will remain as existing, which permits Fire Tender Access within 18m of the main entrance of each building/fire hydrant and within 40m of all facades.
 A dry riser is also provided within each building for connection by Fire and Rescue Services. - Provided D&A Statement indicates that an inspection of PAS 9980 fire safety test has been undertaken.
 Consequently, based on the outcome and recommendations of the inspection several alterations, such as change of materials, replacement of cladding to South Elevations and removing the non-compliant rainscreen cladding to achieve a fire safety performance rating of a minimum A2, S1-d0, has been proposed.
-The Council Building Control has raised no objections.
+The Council Building Control has raised no objections. - Officers are satisfied that the proposed alteration of materials and related measures will improve the fire safety aspects of the building and it is considered acceptable and a planning merit of the scheme.

-6.5.4 Sustainable development conclusion
+6.6.1 conclusion